nishantpillai5/neovim_vscode_config/README.md

 ## Todo

-- notify if no toggleterm windows available, toggleterm doesnt toggle if processes are not running
 - Nvim doesnt exit properly, searching in git log fails, not disposing running gdb server
 - non git dirs break telescope file search if a file is opened
 - use trouble keybinds for quickfix